Cefucr/Cefucr/README.md

 ### I am currently studying at Turun ammattikorkeakoulu.
 <br>

-Most of my programs are in English but there a couple finnish ones too.
+Most of my projects are in English but there a couple finnish ones too.
 <br>
 Since you're here you might as well check out my repositories ;)